Club Brugge KV: Mascot

 The official mascot of Club Bruges is a bear, symbol of the city of Bruges.
 The history of the bear is related to a legend of the first Count of Flanders, Baldwin I of Flanders, who had fought and defeated a bear in his youth.
 Since the end of 2000, a second mascot, also a bear, travels along the edge of the field during home games for fans to call and encourage both their favorites.
 These two bears are called Belle and Bene.
 In 2010, a third bear named Bibi, made its appearance.
 He is described as the child of the first two mascots, and is oriented towards the young supporters.

 Rivalries

-Like many historic clubs, Club Brugge contests rivalries with other Belgian clubs, whether at local (Cercle Brugge) or regional level (Ghent and Antwerp) or nationally competitive (Anderlecht and Standard Liège).
+Like many historic clubs, Club Brugge contests rivalries with other Belgian clubs, whether at local (Cercle Brugge) or regional level (Antwerp) or nationally competitive (Anderlecht and Standard Liège).

 Anderlecht

 The rivalry between Club Brugge and Anderlecht has developed since the 1970s.
 At that time, the Brussels-based club and Club Brugge won most trophies between them, leaving little room for other Belgian teams.
 Matches between these two teams were often contested for the title of champion of Belgium.
 Three Belgian Cup finals were played between the two clubs (with Anderlecht winning once and Club Brugge twice), and they played seven Belgian Supercups (Club Bruges won five).
 A match between these two sides is often called 'The Hate Game'.
-They are arguably the most heated fixtures in Belgian football together with clashes between the other two members of the Big Three - Anderlecht and Standard Liège.
+They are arguably the most heated fixtures in Belgian football together with clashes between the other two members of the Big Three – Anderlecht and Standard Liège.